 Organizations' primary vision and program focus must be on serving District youth.
-Additionally, organizations must be able to demonstrate at least two (2) years of success in measuring and achieving youth developmental outcomes as described in the program's logic model.
+Organization must have offered the program for at least one (1) year and be able to demonstrate success in measuring and achieving youth outcomes as described in the program's logic model.

 Strong partnerships and relationships with community members, other organizations, and families support positive outcomes for youth.
-Applicants must have between two (2) and five (5) programmatic partners complete a short reference form available here.
+Applicants must have two (2) to five (5) programmatic partners complete a short reference form available here.
 Each reference will respond to nine (9) questions about the partnership.
 Responses from references will be provided to reviewers and will become part of the application.
 Responses from references will not be provided to the applicants and will be kept confidential.